-- Exploit conducted with moderate level of success. - Compromise of secure system(s). - Data spillage/Doxing. - Attackers gained administrative privileges or evidence suggests they have done so. - A virus or worm is spreading quickly through public and/or private networks. - Distributed Denial of Service (DDOS) attack with long lasting effects.
+- Exploit conducted with moderate level of success. - Compromise of secure system(s). - Data spillage/Doxing. - Attackers appear to have gained administrative privileges. - A virus or worm is spreading quickly through public and/or private networks. - Distributed Denial of Service (DDOS) attack with long lasting effects.